 The engine has an impressive collection of categories such as fundamentals, simple and complex pads, pulses, swells, ReTron, slingshots, stutter one-shots, and percussion.

 Each sound featured in these categories is based on a real instrument recorded by Output at their state-of-the-art studios in Los Angeles.

 Once you’ve chosen the sound you want, dial in the exact length by using the global slider.
 Dragging the slider to the left will give you a longer note while dragging it to the right will provide a shorter one.

 Timed Instruments are quite similar to Instruments, but here, instruments are played by note duration (not played freely).

 In the middle of the panel, you’ll find a controller with three separate parameters: whole note, half note, and quarter note.
 Once you’ve opened up a session (at any tempo), play these notes at those lengths without having to dial in.

 Timed Instruments can be extremely helpful when doubling chord progressions, filling out a track, or simply creating a reverse percussion that hits exactly on time.

-Now the next time you want to ti esrever dna ti pilf nwod gniht ym tup you know the tool to use.
+So the next time you want to ti esrever dna ti pilf nwod gniht ym tup you know what tool to use.

-Curious to learn more about sound reverse using Loops and Rises?
+Now that you know about REV’s layout, Instrument, and Timed Instruments sections, go deeper.
 Check out the second part of our REV walkthrough for more useful tips!